 La Ventana has the perfect set up for local sea breezes and a less perfect set up for El Norte winds.
-This means on big El Norte days it is less windy and has smaller swell than Los Barriles since it is partially inside a bay unless you go a mile or more from shore.
-But when the El Norte winds are weak they combine with local sea breezes to create wind that often reach the 15-18 knot range.
+This means on big El Norte days it is a bit less windy and has a bit smaller swell than Los Barriles since it is partially inside a bay unless you go a mile or more from shore.
+But when the El Norte winds are weak they combine with local sea breezes to create wind that often reaches the 15-18 knot range.

 Los Barriles has a perfect set up for El Norte winds but less than perfect topography for local sea breezes.
 So it has stronger wind and bigger swell during big El Norte days.
 But on the many days when there is no or only weak El Norte winds the weaker local sea breezes may mean too weak of winds for windsurfing and sometimes even kiting.